A Prototype Learning Tool

 • world changing

-• based on new technology
+• based on new technology, including AI technology

-• based on appropriate technology
+• based on bio-mimicry

 • based on ordinary knowledge